Fly.io

 Learn how to create and integrate Enveloop messaging for Fly apps.

-Enveloop makes it easy for developers and non-developers to create, design, and send transactional email and SMS messages with a simple API call.
-Creating an Enveloop account is free and only takes a few moments.
+makes it easy for developers and non-developers to create, design, and send transactional email and SMS messages with a simple API call. is free and only takes a few moments.

 Ok, let's dive in!